-- In 2021, Polish vegetable oils were mainly exported to the EU, the United Kingdom, Russia and Ukraine. - Apart from rapeseed and sunflower oils, the main vegetable oils that were exported by Poland in 2021 were margarines and soybean oil.
+- In 2022, Polish vegetable oils were mainly exported to the EU, the United Kingdom, as well as to a lesser extent to Russia, India, Norway and Israel. - Apart from rapeseed and sunflower oils, in 2022 Poland exported mainly margarine.
+The other vegetable oils that were exported were soybean and palm oils.